$0 Nigeria → Canada Express Entry Guide — Quick-Start Checklist

 CRS Score for Nigerian Express Entry Applicants: How to Calculate and Maximize Your Points

-Most Nigerian professionals entering the Express Entry pool have a realistic path to a competitive CRS score — but only if they understand how the system scores specifically Nigerian credentials.
-A candidate with a 4-year Nigerian university degree, IELTS CLB 9 across all four bands, and three years of foreign work experience can score well above 490.
-The problem is that most candidates underestimate what they actually qualify for and do not pursue the strategies that would push them above draw cutoffs.
+Most Nigerian professionals entering the Express Entry pool have a realistic path to improving their CRS score — but only if they understand how the system scores specifically Nigerian credentials.
+A single applicant with a 4-year Nigerian university degree, IELTS CLB 9 across all four bands, and three years of foreign work experience is around the mid-450s before additional points, not automatically above 490.
+The problem is that most candidates underestimate what they actually qualify for and do not pursue the strategies that could improve their competitiveness.

 Here is how to build the strongest possible score from a Nigerian starting point.